paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 135

-**Texto original:**
-A company runs workloads on AWS.
-The company needs to connect to a service from an external provider.
-The service is hosted in the provider's VPC.
-According to the company’s security team, the connectivity must be private and must be restricted to the target service.
-The connection must be initiated only from the company’s VPC.
-Which solution will meet these requirements?

-**Tradução:**
 Uma empresa executa cargas de trabalho na AWS.
 A empresa precisa se conectar a um serviço de um provedor externo.
 O serviço está hospedado no VPC do provedor.
 De acordo com a equipe de segurança da empresa, a conectividade deve ser privada e restrita ao serviço de destino.
 A conexão deve ser iniciada apenas do VPC da empresa.
 Qual solução atenderá a esses requisitos?